BahmedBy/react-text-typing-animation/README.md

 ### `yarn add react-text-typing-animation`

 ### Examples
-Let's start with simple example
+Let's start with a simple example

-The code below will type `hello world` character after character
+The code below will type `hello world`  characters one after another

 ```js
 import './App.css';